New business wins are exciting.

 6.)
 Late Payments

 When are payments due after invoices are sent out?
-I recommend a net 21, which means invoice payments are due in full in 21 days.
+I recommend starting with a net 21, which means invoice payments are due in full in 21 days.
+Many clients might advocate for a net 30.

 You’ll also want to consider a late fee.
-A common late fee is three percent of the invoice total applied to the late invoice.
+A common late fee is 3% of the invoice total applied to the late invoice.
 Although this might not be that much, it is a way of encouraging on-time payments.

 What happens if either party wants to terminate the agreement?